FAQ

 Can i use health insurance for my appointment?

-• If you are thinking of making a claim with your insurance company, check your policy details (amount of cover, if you need a referral etc.) before you book an appointment.
+• If you are thinking of making a claim with your insurance company, check your policy details (amount of cover, if you need a referral from another health professional, e.g. GP or Specialist e.g. Sports Physician, etc.) before you book an appointment.

-• After your appointment we will happily provide the information your insurance company requires.
+• After your appointment we will happily provide the information that your insurance company requires.

-ARE YOU GOING TO GIVE ME A meal plan?
+ARE YOU GOING TO GIVE ME A meal/DIET plan?

-• Nope.
-Even though the idea of a Nutrition Professional telling you exactly what to eat on a “meal plan” sounds awesome, in reality it falls short of reaching a client’s goals.
+• Even though the idea of a Dietitian telling you exactly what to eat on a “meal plan” sounds awesome, in reality it falls short of reaching most people’s goals and long term success.

-• We’ve been doing this nutrition stuff long enough to know that really truly, meal plans don’t work (unless by work we mean fail repeatedly to achieve any goals).
+• We’ve been doing this nutrition stuff long enough to know that really truly, meal plans don’t work.
 We really don’t eat in macro’s and neither do elite athletes.

-• For our work in Eating Disorders, we sometimes use therapeutic meal plans with clients for specific goals for specific areas, such as achieving nutritional adequacy.
+• For our work in Eating Disorders, which requires a more therapeutic nutrition approach, we work with clients for specific areas, such as achieving nutritional adequacy which often requires more of a prescriptive approach.

 • Read more about why we know this and our approach is different, and actually works.